-In segment 8, Subject One referred to the text (RT: Referring to Text) when she read aloud the sentence under consideration, "Bi4jing4qian4que1"... "gong1li4huo3hou2".
+In segment 8, Subject One referred to the text (RT: Referring to Text) consideration, under aloud the sentence when she read "Bi4jing4gian4gue1"... "gong1li4huo3hou2".
 She then planned on how to tackle the translation task there (PLT: Planning for Translation).
 In segment 42, she was translating (T: Translating) the original text, and chose the suitable definition from what she had found from the dictionary (CD: Choosing Definition).
 In order not to press them into verbalization, the subjects were allowed to pause at their own discretion, indicated by ellipsis (...), because frequent intervention on the part of the experimenter might distort the cognitive processes of the subjects (Krings, 1987: 162).